 On a weekly basis I get emails from aspiring wedding photographers asking how to break into the industry.
 Facebook groups are filled with the same question.
-Like running any business there's so many different ways of going about it.
-I'm a strong believer that there is enough work to go around so I'd never discourage anyone from trying to build a business in this industry.
+Like running any business there’s so many different ways of going about it.
+I’m a strong believer that there is enough work to go around so I’d never discourage anyone from trying to build a business in this industry.
 Sadly though, I also see couples who have had their wedding days ruined by inexperienced and underprepared photographers.
 (Can I repeat how LUCKY I was that my first few weddings went to plan!)
-I think you can have the best of both worlds - building a business we love without risking ruining someone's big day.
+I think you can have the best of both worlds – building a business you love without risking ruining someone’s big day.
 Here are some of my tips to breaking into the wedding industry.